The Definitive Guide

 3. Cut your videos a lot: This one is huge!
 Cutting is such an essential element.
 Cut down parts of your video and only keep the best portions.

-1. Cutting your videos is super important as I told above
+1. Cutting your videos is super important.

 2. Add lots of B-rolls and titles to your videos to keep people watching